cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/posix_shm_management_api.rst

         If the shared memory object already exists, truncate it to zero bytes.

     Definitions of these flag values can be obtained by including :file:`<fcntl.h>`.

+    The *mode* argument specifies the file mode bits be applied when a new file is created.
+    This argument must be supplied when O_CREAT or O_TMPFILE is specified in flags;
+    if neither O_CREAT nor O_TMPFILE  is  specified, then *mode* is ignored.

     On successful completion ``shm_open()`` returns a new file descriptor referring to the shared memory object.
 This file descriptor is guaranteed to be the lowest-numbered file